 Figure 3 - Ink laydown when printed

 This screening was developed over two years ago but required a flexo plate to hold every pixel.
-Tests were conducted even with LED exposure but the required result could not be obtained, due to the low fidelity of the black laser ablative mask coated onto flexo plates.
-That’s when Kodak’s SquareSpot Imaging at 10,000 dpi was investigated and realised it was a match for our screens.”
+Tests were conducted with LED exposure but the required result could not be obtained, due to the low fidelity of the black laser ablative mask coated onto flexo plates.
+That’s when Kodak’s SquareSpot Imaging at 10,000 dpi was investigated and we realised it was a perfect match for our screens.”

 The result looks like something printed by a digital press.
 The exception being your conventional press runs TEN times faster!!
 Note the improved detail and gravure-like tones.

 Figure 4 - Conventional Screening